-Eco-Friendly Loofah Alternatives
+Eco-Friendly Loofah Alternatives for a Sustainable Shower

 A good skin care routine always includes an exfoliation step, to get rid of dead skin cells and dirt and allow moisturizer to be more easily absorbed.
 A natural, sustainable loofah, dried from gourds, has been used for well over a hundred years to scrub our skin, but plastic bath poufs have become the more popular product in our showers.